 To make a gargantuan task more manageable, deal with one room at a time, or inventory your goods by category, age, or price.
 The process may be tiring, so set a pace that works for you.
-Remember taking inventory of one room is better than no inventory at all.
+Remember, taking inventory of even just one room is better than having no inventory at all.

 photograph or video

 Visually capturing your items with photos or video is a good idea, especially for those things you're not sure how to describe or price.
 Write a description on the back of photos, and if using video, narrate as you move along.
 Get close-up shots as well as far-away shots to have a more complete documentation of your possessions.